 We will provide you a copy of the Drug Guide.
 The Drug Guide we provide you includes information for the covered drugs that are most commonly used by our members.
 However, we cover additional drugs that are not included in the provided Drug Guide.
 If one of your drugs is not listed in the Drug Guide, you should visit our website or contact Member Services to find out if we cover it.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website

-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.careplushealthplans.com/medicare-plans/2022-prescription-drug-guides) or call Member Services (phone numbers are printed on the back cover of this booklet).
+(www.careplushealthplans.com/medicare-plans/2023-prescription-drug-guides) or call Member Services.